INTRODUCTION

 In event of an emergency call 999 and ask for the required service (request Coast Guard for on the water emergencies).
 The address of the club is ‘London Rowing Club, Embankment, Putney, SW15 1LB.’

-Club officials contacts can be found in the office and on the water safety notice board.
+Club officials' contact information can be found in the office and on the water safety notice board.

 Equipment

-A defibrillator can be found in the club gym.
+A defibrillator can be found on the LRC outdoors wall along the Spring Passage.

-First aid kits can be found in the office, behind the bar, the gym, and on the landing outside the changing rooms.
+First aid kits can be found in gym, behind the bar, and on the landing outside the changing rooms.
 Please ensure any item taken from the first aid kit is reported to facilities@londonrc.org.uk and all incidents requiring attention are recorded in the accident book/s, located next to the external door by the lift (water related incidents) or behind the bar (land based incidents).

 Throw bags are located in each launch and should not be removed.
-Any use of the throw bags should be reported to the CRSA, British Rowing (via online reporting system) and Chief Coach.
+Any use of the throw bags should be reported to the CRSA and Chief Coach.
 Throw bags will be checked after each use and annually as part of the club safety audit.

 Launch Safety Kit and Paddle